j12bates/IntuiType-MDTS/example.md

 Three is generally the minimum number of items in a list, as having fewer items will make the writing simple enough to be understood without the context of one.

+- This is an item in a list.
+The previous list is actually called a **numbered list,** and this is called a **bullet list.**
+- This is another item in a bullet list.
+It should be preceded by a dot, and as with ordered lists, every line should be indented.
+- This is another item in a bullet list.
+Bullet lists differ from numbered lists in that items have no particular order.

 ### Columns
 The entirety of this document should be written in two columns, with the exception of the first heading.
 At some point, text should overflow into from the left-hand column into the right-hand column.